JetBrains/Qodana/Docker/techs.md

    docker run ... <image-name> --save-report
    ```

 - Display a report in HTML.
 After the inspection is finished, the container will not exit and will listen to port `8080`.
 You can connect to [`http://localhost:8080`](http://localhost:8080) to see the results.
-Press Ctrl-C when done.
+When done, you can stop the web server by pressing `Ctrl-C` in the Docker console.
    ```
    docker run ... -p 8080:8080 <image-name> --show-report
    ```